Cappella Mediteranea

 Marie Bournisien, Spanish harp

-Margaux Blanchard, viola da gambas
+Margaux Blanchard, viola da gamba

 Diana Vinagre, cello